American patriotic music: Colonial Era

 Written by Founding Father John Dickinson in 1768 to the music of William Boyce's "Heart of Oak", "The Liberty Song" is perhaps the first patriotic song ever written in America.
 It contains the line "by uniting we stand, by dividing we fall", which was an overture to the feelings of common blood and origin the Americans had while fighting the French and Indian War, and also the first recorded use of the sentiment.
 Additional songs gained prominence in keeping with British and American unity, namely "The British Grenadiers" and "God Save the King".
 However, with the War of Independence, the tunes of the last two were combined with new lyrics while "Yankee Doodle", long a tune and lyric addressed to the unique American population descended from the British, became widely popular.
 Political and cultural links between the colony and Great Britain perhaps explains the ongoing popularity of the two former tunes, despite the war for independence.
-"Hail Columbia" was written for George Washington's nomination.
-It was the de facto national anthem until 1931.
+"Hail Columbia" was written for George Washington's inauguration.
+It served as an unofficial national anthem until 1931.
 It is still the vice presidential anthem today.